adrianjunus/cosmos-flink-streaming-lab/README.md

 **Cosmos change feed as a replayable source of truth.** The decision to use Cosmos was somewhat arbitrary.
 I wanted to mess around with unstructured data.
 I was also already familiary with the change feed.
 The change feed retains a configurable window of every change, which means recovery from downstream errors usually means "fix the code and replay from source," not "manually reconstruct lost data."
 This makes retention windows — both at Cosmos and in Kafka — a first-class architectural decision rather than a cost-only knob.

-I used Clause to help with some diagramming here.
+I used Claude to help with some diagramming here.
 The longer-form reasoning for these decisions, plus the operational concerns (failure handling, schema evolution, retention as a recovery-time budget) is in [`docs/architecture.md`](docs/architecture.md).

 ---